Church & Community Care

 We want to see people saved by the Gospel.

-We want to see children loved and protected.
+Children loved and protected.

-We want to see communities served with compassion.
+Communities served with compassion.

 This is the heart of church and community care.